crownedgrouse/geas/README.md

    - changelog  Changelog filename if any found
    - releasenotes Releasenotes filename if any found
    - driver  (boolean) Project need to compile C code for a driver or a port

+### Release >= 2.0.3 ###

+Function compat/2 is added.
+First argument is root directory of a project, second an atom :
+- `print` : Same as compat/1.
+Print global compatibility and dependancies details, like plugins does.
+- `global` : Compatibility of code with official releases including dependancies, returned as usual `compat` tuple term ``{MinDbRel, MinRel, MaxRel, MaxDbRel}``.
+- `deps` : List of dependancies compatibility tuples.

 ### Release >= 2.0 ###